Skip to content

 SetAn unsorted collection of items, each of which is unique in the collection.

-SingletonRelation of cardinality 1 and arity 1.
+SingletonA relation of cardinality 1.

 Ternary relationRelation of arity 3.